BeyondQuality/beyondquality/research/public_speaking.md

  ### 7. Ways to present
 Kari Kakkonen: Use multiple ways of presenting (add a flipchart, video, music, poll, discussion with audience).

 Bas Dijkstra: With me, it's typically 'if you give me 10 minutes, I'll talk for 10 minutes, if you give me 2 hours, I'll talk for 2 hours'.
 Most of the talk I come up with on the spot, including the bad jokes.
 Of course I do some preparation, mostly with  the slides, but as anyone who has seen my slide deck can tell you, I don't spend a lot of time on them :)

  Marko Rytkonen: Use humor, if possible and fits to your personality/style

+Delivering a presentation is as much about mindset as it is about technique.
+If you believe in your message and care about helping the audience understand it, that intent will shine through.
+Don’t aim for a “perfect” talk; aim for a useful and authentic one.
+In most cases, people won’t remember minor stumbles, but they will remember your attitude and the value they got from your talk.
+After it’s over, congratulate yourself.
+You did something that most people find daunting.

+Every presentation is a learning experience.
+No matter how it went, reflect on what you did well and what you could improve next time.
+I often collect down a couple of notes after a talk (“went too fast on slide X” or “live demo took longer than expected”).
+This helps me adjust for future talks.
+Speaking is a continuous journey.
+Even veterans seek to get better each time.

+ ## Final Thoughts

+Looking back on my public speaking journey, I’m struck by how much I have grown from it.
+What started as a single meetup presentation turned into a series of talks at larger conferences, panels and even keynotes.
+Along the way I went from dreading the stage to genuinely enjoying the opportunity to share and connect.
+Don’t get me wrong.
+I still get butterflies before a talk, and I still have much to learn.
+But the fact that I can now stand in front of hundreds of people and tell a story about technology (and actually have fun doing it) is something my younger self would have never believed.

+If you take one thing from this guide, I hope it’s the confidence that you have something valuable to say and that you can say it in a public forum.
+Tech industry needs exchange of ideas.
+We need voices from all backgrounds: developers, testers, managers, newbies, veterans - people of all genders and cultures sharing their unique experiences.

+It’s okay to start small.
+You don’t have to aim for a major conference right away.
+Perhaps begin with an internal presentation at your company or a casual talk at a local meetup.
+These smaller settings are fantastic for trying out your material and getting comfortable.
+In fact, practicing at meetups or in front of teammates is how I built up to conference speaking.
+Celebrate those small wins.
+Each one will make you more ready for a bigger stage.

+Also, don’t hesitate to seek out mentors or allies.
+In my case, I had colleagues and friends who give me feedback and cheer me on.
+There are also speaker mentorship programs (some conferences have them for first-time speakers) and communities where you can find support.
+Many experienced speakers are happy to help newcomers with proposals and practice sessions.
+You’re not alone in this.

+One of the wonderful things I discovered is that the act of presenting often gives back more than you put in.
+I’ve learned new ideas from audience questions, received feedback that improved my own work, gained broader perspective from discussions after my talks.
+Speaking has made me a better listener and teacher.
+It’s even improved my regular work communications.
+If you can explain something clearly on stage, you’ll be better at explaining things in meetings or emails too.
+In short, the benefits echo into many areas of professional and personal life.

+Now, you might still have some doubts or fears.
+You might think, “What if I fail?
+What if people think I’m not expert enough?”.
+These thoughts are natural.
+Doing it, even if it’s not perfect – is infinitely better than not trying at all.
+Every speaker you admire started somewhere, probably with an awkward or average talk.
+They improved by doing it again.
+And if you give a talk that doesn’t go as well as you hoped, it’s not a failure.
+It’s a draft for your next, better talk.

+To conclude, I want to encourage you to take that leap.
+If an opportunity arises to speak – be it a short talk at a meetup or a conference presentation – say yes.
+Or better yet, create an opportunity: propose a topic to an event or start a knowledge-sharing session at work.
+It will be nerve-wracking the first time, no doubt.
+But it will also be empowering.
+You’ll likely come off the stage thinking, “Wow, I actually did it!” and that feeling is awesome.

+I hope the insights and tips I’ve shared in this book help demystify the process of public speaking in tech.
+It’s not reserved for geniuses or extroverts.
+It’s for anyone with a passion to share and a willingness to learn.
+Your talks don’t have to be grand or groundbreaking.
+Some of the most impactful talks are simple stories of a problem and a solution, told honestly.
+As long as you speak with sincerity and keep the audience in mind, you will do well.

+Thank you for reading through and allowing me to share my story.
+Now it’s your turn to write the next chapter of your story.
+What message do you have for the world of tech?
+What experience could you share that might help others?
+I’m certain there is something.
+I encourage you to step up and let your voice be heard.
+Who knows – maybe someday I’ll be in the audience at a conference, listening to your talk and nodding along.

+Happy speaking, and see you on stage!

 ## Resources
 Discussion on GitHub where you can find original answers, ask your questions and connect with the author and collaborators: https://github.com/BeyondQuality/beyondquality/discussions/11